phpList/core/.github/CONTRIBUTING.md

 GitHub to see if your issue is already reported or fixed to make sure you are not reporting a duplicated issue.

-Also please make sure you have the latest version of this package and check if the issue still exists.
+In addition, make sure you have the latest version of this package to ensure the issue still exists.

 # Contribute code, bug fixes or documentation (pull requests)